Eliza has a love of outdoor adventures and shares her experiences here.

 Rumor Has It 5.11b Located on the Sapper Cave Wall.
 Involves a burley layback to a jug, super fun.

 In this photo: Aeon Aki Sends a typical blocky overhanging route in Rifle Mountain Park

 # 3 The Monastery

 The monastery is located up past the small town of Drake sort of above the Big Thompson Canyon close to Estes Park.
 Climbing at The Monastery is on beautiful igneous schist and gneiss that shimmers golden and grey hues in the sun.
 It is steep and edgy on some sides and slabby on others and there is great friction.
-I'd call this a summer climbing destination as it is located at 8,000+ feet and can get cold on a cloudy day, or snowed in in mid-winter.
-Many of the dozen or so crags have excellent South faces however, that remain dry for a large part of the year.
-Most the routes were established by Tommy Caldwell, one of the worlds best climbers, so you can expect some long hard routes.
+I'd call this a summer climbing destination as it is located at 8,000+ feet and can get cold on a cloudy day, or snowy in mid-winter.
+Many of the dozen or so crags have excellent South faces, however, that remain dry for a large part of the year.
+Most of the routes were established by Tommy Caldwell, one of the world's best climbers, so you can expect some long hard routes.

 Three of my favorite routes at The Monastery

 Solemnity 5.10a Located on the Outer Gates formation.
 Long, shares an anchor with Inner peace

 Inner Peace 5.10b Located on the Outer Gates formation.
 Long, fun moves

 Tabula Rosa 5.10c Located on the Vestibule formation - nice thin moves, balancey and sustained.
 (The photo shows me on this route.)

 # 2 Independence Pass